mattermost/docs/source/developer/fx-guidelines.rst

 Display: Button States
 ---------------------------

-All buttons should have a visually distinct appearence for the following states (if applicable):
+All buttons should have a visually distinct appearance for the following states (if applicable):

 - default
 - on_hover / on_hover (w tooltip)